alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/signTypedDataWith6492.md

 ### `params: SignTypedDataParams` -- the typed data to sign

+- `domain: TypedDataDomain` -- The typed data domain
+- `types: Object` -- the type definitions for the typed data
-- `provider: SmartAccountProvider & { account: LightSmartContractAccount }` -- the provider to use to send the transaction
+- `primaryType: inferred String` -- the primary type to extract from types and use in value
-- `newOwner: Address` -- the new owner of the account
-- `waitForTxn?: boolean` -- optionally, wait for the transaction to be mined with the UO
+- `message: inferred from types & primaryType` -- the message, inferred from